HuantWang/PROM/AE.md

 If your CPU or GPU differs from the setup described in our paper, the experimental results may be impacted.
-Alternatively, you can use our [online notebook](http://34.66.10.35:8099/tree/examples/tutorial) for evaluation, which is configured to match the device setup in our paper.*
+Alternatively, you can use our [online notebook](http://34.66.10.35:8099/tree/examples/tutorial) for evaluation (the password is .*9mYUc?2isT_&Zcy), which is configured to match the device setup in our paper.
+Refer to 'Appendix: Artifacts Evaluation Instructions' in [our paper](./docs/CGO_25_AE.pdf) for the instructions in Section A.2: Interactive Notebooks.
+*

 ## Links to The Paper